magneticio/vampkubistdocs/BASIC_TUTORIAL.md

 Even though we successfully created a gateway we are still unable to reach the service.
 To do that we need one final step, that is to create a vamp service in order to handle the routing of requests towards it.
-A vamp service is a wrapper around a istio virtual service.
+A vamp service is a wrapper around an istio virtual service.
 Just like its istio counterpart it allows for the specification of different weights and conditions for each of its route.
 A vamp service can potentially manage traffic coming from different gateways and directed towards different destinations, but for now we will limit ourselves to just one gateway and one destination.
 To create the vamp service first download the [vamp service specification](https://raw.githubusercontent.com/magneticio/vampkubistdocs/master/samples/vampservice.yaml) and edit the hostname to whatever you specified for the gateway, then execute